sftcd/tinfoil/README.md

 # tinfoil: TLS Is Not For Obligatory Interception Lovers

-This reposotiry is a place to collect together arguments for not breaking TLS.
+This repository is a place to collect together arguments for not breaking TLS.

 At some point it may be worth turning this into an